Portugal Crypto Tax: The Ultimate Guide for 2026

 Cryptocurrency Tax Laws in Portugal

-Portuguese tax law officially follows EU regulations on cryptocurrency, which stipulate that capital gains from buying or selling cryptocurrency are not subject to VAT.
+In 2026, Portuguese tax law follows EU regulations on cryptocurrency, which stipulate that capital gains from buying or selling cryptocurrency are not subject to Value Added Tax (VAT).

 Cryptocurrencies, as with other types of currency, can generate income in several different ways: